Box Truck Insurance: Commercial Coverage Requirements & Costs

 One of the most costly mistakes box truck operators make is assuming a personal auto policy covers their vehicle during business use.
 It doesn't — and that gap can be financially devastating.

 Personal auto insurance is designed for everyday, non-commercial driving.
 It excludes business use, meaning any claim filed while making deliveries, hauling goods for clients, or operating under a business entity will almost certainly be denied.
 Box trucks — by their very nature — are commercial vehicles, and they require a commercial auto insurance policy.
-Learn more about commercial auto insurance for small businesses if you operate multiple vehicles or a mixed fleet.
+If you operate multiple vehicles or a mixed fleet, learn more about commercial auto coverage.

 Here's a clear breakdown of how the two differ: